Napoleon-ZoomberParts/official-skid-list/README.md

 > **Hqrion**
 - Clown Reason: Got clout from leaked phobos, claims he's a master cracker but can't really do shit, legends say he's still trying to dump spongebobhax

+> **DistastefulBannock**
+- Clown Reason: Furry femboy.
+Did not send me femboy thighs, keeps insisting I am still skidding to this day without proof, has a secret crush on me.

 # Credits & Cool Ppl (Not Skids)